 - 3.5.2 Starting and stopping of the discharge shall be effected manually.
-In the vicinity of the discharge manifolds provision shall be made for the discharge observation and remote cut-off position or for the effective communication system (telephone or radio system) between the observation position and the discharge control position. - 3.5.3 To provide the discharge of untreated sewage from the ship's holding tanks in the areas, where the discharge is allowed in accordance with regulation 11.1.1 of Annex IV to MARPOL 73/78, the shipowner shall submit the calculation of the rate of discharge to the Register for review.
-This calculation shall be prepared on the basis of the requirements of IMO resolution MEPC.157(55).
+In the vicinity of the discharge manifolds provision shall be made for the discharge observation and remote cut-off position or for the effective communication system (telephone or radio system) between the observation position and the discharge control position. - 3.5.3 To provide the discharge of untreated sewage from the ship's holding tanks within the areas where the discharge is permitted in accordance with regulation 11.1.1 of Annex IV to MARPOL 73/78, the calculation of the rate of discharge shall be available on board the ship.
+This calculation shall be made on the basis of standards given in IMO resolution MEPC.157(55).
+The rate of discharge shall be approved by the Administration or by the Register on its behalf.